AnymouseProphet/anymouse/anymouse.md

 This is a hybrid binary/string option.
 When not specified or when specified as `greek=no` then an LGR encoded Greek font is not set up for use.

-When specified without a value as `greek` or when specifying `greek=txr` then the `txr` Greek font (a good match for Times/TeX Gyre Termes) is specified as the LGR encoded Greek font to use.
+When specified without a value as `greek` or when specifying `greek=artemisia` then the `artemisia` Greek font is specified as the LGR encoded Greek font to use.

-When specifies as `greek=whatever` where the file `lgrwhatever.fd` is known to the LaTeX system (e.g. `lgrartemisia.fd` or `lgrgentium.fd`) then `whatever` is specified as the LGR encoded Greek font to use.
-If `lgrwhatever.fd` is not known to your LaTeX system, then it uses the default `txr` font.
+When specified as `greek=whatever` where the file `lgrwhatever.fd` is known to the LaTeX system (e.g. `lgrartemisia.fd` or `lgrgentium.fd`) then `whatever` is specified as the LGR encoded Greek font to use.
+If `lgrwhatever.fd` is not known to your LaTeX system, then it uses the default `artemisia` font.

 You can then typeset Greek text via the `\textgreek{}` command.
 For example `\textgreek{Ellhnik'a alf'abhto}` produces: Ελληνικά αλφάβητο

 See (http://tug.ctan.org/language/greek/greek-fontenc/lgrenc.def.html) if you need assistance in figuring our Latin keyboard to LGR encoding.

+You can also use UTF8 Greek if pdfLaTeX is your engine.

+If you want to use UTF8 Greek input with LuaLaTeX then do not use `anymouse.sty` to set up the Greek fonts, use `amplgrgreek.sty` directly but make sure to load it *after* `anymouse` and make sure to specify a font where it knows how to find the UTF8 version.
+See the [amplgrgreek.md] documentation file.

 ### The `math` option